Employment Background Reference Checks: How One Simple Call Can Save Your Business!

 Always Make Reference Calls

-• They have low expectations based on past experiences because they’ve used traditional reference checking and been fobbed off with one-line replies confirming dates of employment.
+• They have poor expectations: Based on past experiences, they’ve used basic reference checks and been fobbed off with one-line replies confirming dates of employment.

-• They think they don’t have the time.
-Believe me, the time it takes to make a couple of Reference Calls is far less than the time it takes to manage a Poor Performer.
+• They don’t think they have the time: Believe me, the time it takes to make a couple of Reference Calls is far less than it takes to manage a Poor Performer and eventually replace them.

-• They’re tired.
-Having got this far, they just want the recruitment process to be over.
+• They’re mentally exhausted: Having gotten this far, they just want the recruitment process to end!

 Don’t Use a Reference Checking Agency

-Most reference checking agencies are over-glorified box ticking exercises.
-They usually send a templated letter to previous employers asking for confirmation of dates of employment and very basic information.
-When they don’t get an initial response, they’ll follow up.
-These checks are most useful for verifying qualifications or safeguarding requirements.
+Most reference checking agencies offer glorified box-ticking exercises.
+They usually send a templated letter to previous employers asking for dates of employment and very basic information.
+These checks are usually only useful in verifying qualifications or safeguarding requirements.

-But they are unlikely to provide the sorts of insights you need for effective recruitment.
-A referee may tick a box indicating satisfaction, but you need context, you need to know what else they’d like to share in confidence.
+They are unlikely to provide the insights needed for effective recruitment.
+Beyond ticking a box indicating satisfaction, you need context and to know what else a referee would like to share in confidence, if they were just asked.

-This is why I recommend that a member of the Recruitment Team does the Reference Calls.
-It also helps to have someone with lots of business experience who can understand how credible the referee is.
+Instead, I recommend a member of the Interview Team makes the Reference Calls.
+It also helps to choose someone with lots of business experience to understand whether a referee is credible.

 You Choose Who to Speak to